interviewtestingangular/InterviewAngular/Technical-Questions/RXJS.md

 &emsp; D. It automatically unsubscribes from the observable after the first emission.<br />
 Correct Answers: A, B, C

-When working with RxJS observables, which operators are used for combining multiple observables into a single observable?
-(Select all that apply) ###(Advance)

-A. combineLatest<br />
-B. forkJoin<br />
-C. merge<br />
-D. concat<br />
-Correct Answers: A, B, C, D

 In RxJS, which operators can be used for managing the timing of emissions from observables?
 (Select all that apply) (Advance)